 Before coming to Furman, Dr. Davis spent 22 years at Baylor University in Texas, where she most recently held the position of Executive Vice President and Provost.
 In addition to being a member of the accounting faculty at Baylor, she also served as Vice Provost for Financial and Academic Administration, Associate Dean for Undergraduate Business Programs, and Acting Chair of the Department of Accounting and Business Law.
 Before beginning her higher education career, she spent three years at Arthur Andersen & Co. in New Orleans.

-Davis received her Bachelor of Business Administration degree from Baylor in 1984 and earned her Ph.D. from Duke University in 1992.
-She has delivered hundreds of addresses throughout the U.S. on issues involving higher education, university leadership, and financial management.
+Dr. Davis received her Bachelor of Business Administration degree from Baylor in 1984 and earned her Ph.D. from Duke University in 1992.
+She and her husband, Charles, have two children, Chad and Claire.